flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

 Appstream is the standard used to provide metadata about applications.
 Applications must provide appstream data and pass [validation](/docs/for-app-authors/appdata-guidelines/#use-flathubs-appstream-util).

-Please read the [AppData guidelines](/docs/for-app-authors/appdata-guidelines) for more information.
+Please read the [MetaInfo guidelines](/docs/for-app-authors/appdata-guidelines) for more information.

 ### .desktop files